 Here is our problem:

-Zinc reacts with HCl to produce H2 gas according to the equation:
+Sulfuric acid (H2SO4) reacts with sodium hydroxide (NaOH) according to the equation:

 To start, we must check to ensure the chemical equation is balanced.
-From the equation, you will notice there are two atoms of chlorine (Cl) on the right-hand side of the equation and one atom of chlorine on the left-hand side of the equation.
-Also, there is one atom of hydrogen on the left-hand side of the equation and two atoms of hydrogen on the right-hand side of the equation.
+From the equation, you will notice there are two atoms of sodium (Na) on the right-hand side of the equation and one atom of sodium on the left-hand side of the equation.
+Also, there are three atoms of hydrogen on the left-hand side of the equation and two atoms of hydrogen on the right-hand side of the equation.
 Clearly, the equation is not balanced.
-To balance it, we will put 2 in front of HCl.
+To balance it, we will put 2 in front of NaOH and 2 in front of H2O.
 Once we do, our equation will appear as:

 Now that we have a balanced equation, here is what we know from question

-As you might have realized, an important part of the calculation is to recognize that you can use the mass of Zn to calculate moles.
-Also by recognizing that Molarity (M) is a derived unit, and it’s the same as writing (mol/L).
-Therefore 2.50 M is the same as writing 2.50 mol/L.
+As you might have realized, an important part of the calculation is to recognize that Molarity (M) is a derived unit, and it’s the same as writing (mol/L).
+Therefore 0.250 M is the same as writing 0.250 mol/L.

-You can solve similar solution stoichiometry problems by applying the above steps in addition to the septs outlined in the following diagram
+You can solve similar solution stoichiometry problems by applying the above steps in addition to the steps outlined in the following diagram